Vienna Underground Tram: Zweierlinie

-In 1980, this pre-metro line was converted to U-Bahn line U2 within two summer months, in which the tram traffic was suspended on the underground line.
-The platforms were elevated, the architecture of the underground tram stations was largely maintained.
+This pre-metro infrastructure was opened to tram traffic in 1966 and extended two times in the following years.
+In 1980, the complete section was converted to U-Bahn line U2 within two summer months, in which the tram traffic was suspended on the underground lines.
+The platforms were raised, the architecture of the underground tram stations was largely maintained.
 Since the opening of the U2 on 30 August 1980, the route is used by the U-Bahn only.

 This pre-metro tunnel had a length of 1.8 km and four underground stations: